Japanese kitchen: Industrialization

-An American scientist, Edward S. Morse, recorded many of the kitchens in urban and rural areas in the early Meiji period (1868–1912).
+An American scientist, Edward S. Morse, recorded a number of the kitchens in urban and rural areas in the early Meiji period (1868–1912).
 These kitchens were not much different from those in the Edo period as home use of gas and electricity had only just begun in America and Europe.
 Though it was costly to lay down infrastructures, these were dutifully laid down, with heavy subsidization by semi-private and national companies.

 The early 1900s brought a change in Japanese cuisine.
 Foreign cuisines from every part of the world flooded Japanese cookbooks, part of the haikara boom (ハイカラ, literally high collared, taken from high-collared coats popular in Europe).
 Popular dishes like curried rice, sukiyaki, ramen, and gyūdon appeared during the Meiji period as a part of the haikara movement and represented a fusing of traditional Japanese cuisines with other cuisines.
 Kitchens were completely reorganized to cook these foods; kitchens of the Edo period were used for simple menus of rice, broiled fish, vegetable soup, and pickled vegetables.

 The first gas light was installed in Yokohama by 1873, but it would be more than 30 years before advertisements for the gas started appearing in newspapers.
 These ads were not directed at middle to lower classes.
 In the 1908 study of how gas was used in Tokyo, 57% was for lighting, 14% was for fuel, 19% was for powering motors, and 3% was for streetlights.
 This meant that gas was used to light only 1 out of 9 households and only 1 out of 100 households used gas for cooking.
 Gas companies realized this, and early appliances were directly imported from England which made them too costly for all but the richest citizens.

 The Japanese kitchen turned away from American and European kitchens at this point.
 The first item of the industrialization to be introduced to most houses was the gas-heated rice cooker.
 A gas stove were introduced much later as the cost of gas was still too high for most homes.
-A gas oven, often an essential part of the kitchen in many American and European houses, never made it into most Japanese households because dishes requiring cooking in an oven, such as roasted chicken and baked pies, became popular only much later.
+A gas oven, often an essential part of the kitchen in multiple American and European houses, never made it into most Japanese households because dishes requiring cooking in an oven, such as roasted chicken and baked pies, became popular only much later.
 Instead of an oven, a smaller fish oven was fitted into a gas stove.
-The gas-heated rice cooker remained in use until the 1970s in many houses and was eventually be replaced by the electric rice cooker.
+The gas-heated rice cooker remained in use until the 1970s in multiple houses and was eventually replaced by the electric rice cooker.